Introducing Head Start: Our Mission Statement

 - As a community, we’re always learning from each other.

-- Our mission is to constantly innovate: to understand what’s working and what’s not, so we can support more children, families, and communities on their path to success.
+- Our mission is to constantly innovate: to understand what’s working and what’s not, so we can support more children, families, and communities on their paths to success.

 - We also create classrooms where innovation and new approaches are encouraged.
 Head Start provides a variety of personalized learning experiences to help children grow and succeed academically.